-The Graduate Certificate in American Culture Studies (AMCS) enables doctoral students to develop multidisciplinary expertise and encourages them to bring that added competence to bear in dissertation research that, while satisfying the demands of their principal disciplines, is broad-based and informed by work from across the humanities and the social sciences.
+The Graduate Certificate in American Culture Studies (AMCS) enables doctoral students to develop multidisciplinary expertise and encourages them to bring that added competence to bear in dissertation research that, while satisfying the demands of their principal disciplines, is broad-based and informed by studies from across the humanities and the social sciences.

 AMCS brings together a community of graduate students and faculty with overlapping interests in American topics.
 Through formal and informal intellectual exchange, they share knowledge, methods and ideas across the boundaries that define the traditional academic disciplines.
 This intellectual community promotes the give-and-take of ideas, making graduate study more stimulating and graduate research more original and creative.

 Students who satisfy certificate requirements will receive the Graduate Certificate in American Culture Studies along with the award of the PhD.
 This is one of several interdisciplinary certificates offered by the Graduate School, intended as credentials of special competency.
 The certificate helps its holders build academic careers, including careers involving interdisciplinary teaching, and it helps them develop distinctive research profiles.

 Graduate Certificate in American Culture Studies